Harold Ernest Montague Newman

 fully retired, Bilsdean, Brent Knoll, Somerset

-Henry was educated at Wellington College from 1914 to 1918, after which he joined the army going through the Royal Military Academy at Woolwich from 1919 to 1921.
-He spent much of the 1920s in India where he met Margaret Helena Smith, in 1928.
+After Wellington, he went not to Sandhurst, but to the Royal Military Academy at Woolwich from where he graduated in 1919 to move on to the Royal Engineers Academy at Chatham until 1921.
+He then spent much of the 1920s in India where in 1928 he met Margaret Helena Smith.
 They married in 1929 and produced their first child Jane, born in England in 1930.
+See Margaret Helena Smith's page for details of this period.

 Through the early1930s Henry worked for the Ordinance Survey department in Shrewsbury, Edinburgh and Southampton, before returning to India in 1936.
 After a short break in England in 1939, he returned to India at the commencement of WW2, was sent to Rangoon, Burma, in 1942 where he immediately joined the allied retreat from the Japanese invasion of the country.
 The 600 mile walk back to India killed many of his companions and nearly killed him, and his recuperation in India took several months (many spent in the care of his mother-in-law, Gran Smith).